zafarkhaja/jsemver/README.md

 boolean result = v1.equals(v2); // true
 ```

-Sometimes, however, you might want to compare versions with build metadata in
+Sometimes, however, you might want to compare versions with the build metadata
-mind.
+in mind.
 For such cases Java SemVer provides a _comparator_ `Version.BUILD_AWARE_ORDER`
-and a convenience method `Version.compareWithBuildsTo(Version other)`.
+and a convenience method `Version.compareWithBuildsTo`.

 ```java
 import com.github.zafarkhaja.semver.Version;